Parents outraged after a teacher gave students poems they say included “profanity” and “sexual content”

 “I told both kids I would not allow it,” Slack said.
 “We do not allow our kids to speak that way.
 We do not allow our kids this read this material.”

-The following day, Slack said she went to the school to speak with the principal, Lynn Parker.
+The following day, Slack said she went to the school to speak with the principal.

 “She said that she was aware of the word starting with an ‘s’ in there.
 She authorized it to be handed out,” Slack said.
 “She wasn’t aware of the other word that was on the back page because they never finished reading the poem.”